Siege of Gaza City: 2 November

-On 2 November, Israeli troops encircled Gaza city as the Palestinian death toll rose above 9,000.
-Israeli troops have met fierce resistance upon advancing towards the gates of Gaza city.
-Hamas and Palestinian Islamic Jihad fighters left their tunnels to fire at incoming Israeli tanks, before heading back into their large underground network.
-The Israeli military reported to have lost the commander of its 53rd battalion in the battle, Lieutenant-Colonel Salman Habaka, who was believed to be the most senior Israeli officer killed since Israeli ground operations in the Gaza Strip began on 27 October.
+On 2 November, Israeli troops encircled Gaza City as the Palestinian death toll rose above 9,000.
+Israeli troops met fierce resistance upon advancing towards the gates of Gaza city.
+Hamas and Palestinian Islamic Jihad (PIJ) fighters left their tunnels to fire at incoming Israeli tanks, before heading back into their large underground network.
+The Israel Defense Forces (IDF) reported to have lost the commander of its 53rd battalion in the battle, Lieutenant-Colonel Salman Habaka, who was believed to be the most senior Israeli officer killed since Israeli ground operations in the Gaza Strip began on 27 October.

-Israel acknowledged that Hamas was "well-prepared" for the battle, claiming that there were "minefields and booby traps" that hindered access to the city.
+Israel acknowledged that Hamas was "well-prepared" for the battle, saying that there were "minefields and booby traps" that hindered access to the city.
 A resident of Gaza City reported that Israel shelled the city throughout the whole night but still could not advance through city limits.
-The Israel Defense Forces published the names of five soldiers who were killed during combat on 2 November, raising the total number of Israeli soldiers killed since the invasion of the Gaza Strip to 24.
+The Israel Defense Forces (IDF) published the names of five soldiers who were killed during combat on 2 November, raising the total number of Israeli soldiers killed since the invasion of the Gaza Strip to 24.

-An Israeli airstrike destroyed a residential building in Bureij refugee camp south of Gaza city, killing at least 15 and burying dozens more under rubble.
+An Israeli airstrike destroyed a residential building in Bureij refugee camp south of Gaza City, killing at least 15 and burying dozens more under rubble.
 The airstrike took place in the southern zone of the Gaza Strip, which Israel had ordered residents of northern Gaza to evacuate to on 13 October.
-On the same day, Israeli airstrikes bombed an area of apartment towers in the Tel al-Hawa neighborhood, just 100 meters away from Al-Quds Hospital, according to the Palestinian Red Crescent Society.
+On the same day, Israeli airstrikes bombed an area of apartment towers in the Tel al-Hawa neighborhood, just 100 meters away from al-Quds Hospital, according to the Palestinian Red Crescent Society (PRCS).

 3 November

-On 3 November, an Israeli drone missile targeted a medical convoy of ambulances that were carrying 15–20 critically wounded patients near the front gate of Al-Shifa Hospital, who were leaving to the Rafah Border Crossing with Egypt to seek treatment abroad.
-On the same day, an Israeli airstrike bombed Osama bin Zaid school in northern Gaza, which was run by the UNRWA, killing over 20 people.
+On 3 November, an Israeli drone missile targeted a medical convoy of ambulances that were carrying 15–20 critically wounded patients near the front gate of al-Shifa Hospital, who were leaving to the Rafah Border Crossing with Egypt to seek treatment abroad.
+On the same day, an Israeli airstrike bombed Osama bin Zaid school in northern Gaza, which was run by the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), killing over 20 people.
 The UNRWA said that at least 1,000 people took refuge in the school since the start of the war.
-Israel claimed to have lost 18 soldiers and killed dozens of militants on 3 November.
+Israel said it have lost 18 soldiers and killed dozens of militants on 3 November.